 Will my cheese stay fresh during delivery?

 Hell yeah!
-We are the very first cheese delivery company to insulate our boxes and our chilling packs work a treat keeping your cheese in perfect condition until you have a chance to get it in the fridge/eat it immediately on the doorstep whilst the DHL driver looks on awkwardly.
+We are the very first cheese delivery company to insulate our boxes, so our chilling packs work a treat keeping your cheese in perfect condition until you have a chance to get it in the fridge/eat it immediately on the doorstep.
+Not judging here!

 What if I'm not in?
 That worries me a lot.